 Let's get into it.

 Interactive fields are fields that are embedded in a table and allow the user to filter data by clicking on specific cells.
 They can set the state of these interactive fields according to the needs of users as they navigate through your dashboard or report.
-Therefore, this type of field can help you meet organizational goals and improve customer experience.
+Therefore, this type of field can help you meet organisational goals and improve customer experience.

 An example of an interactive field is a date range field.
 You or a customer can decide which dates are important and then look up that data.

-Templates for Google Data Studio save time and money.
+Templates for GDS save time and money.